AzteBot-Developments/AzteMarket/README.md

 2. Have Docker installed.
 3. Have Make installed.
 4. Have a fully-configured `.env` file saved in the root of the repository. (contact [@RazvanBerbece](https://github.com/RazvanBerbece) for the configuration)
-5. Additionally, for full local development capabilities and to run the database migrations on the development machine, have the [Aztebot-Infrastructure](https://github.com/RazvanBerbece/Aztebot-Infrastructure) repository cloned locally in a folder which also contains the `Aztebot` repository (**For example**, the folder `Project` should contain both the `Aztebot` and the `Aztebot-Infrastructure` repository folders)
+5. Additionally, for full local development capabilities and to run the database migrations on the development machine, have the [Aztebot-Infrastructure](https://github.com/RazvanBerbece/Aztebot-Infrastructure) repository cloned locally in a folder which also contains the `AzteMarket` repository (**For example**, the folder `Project` should contain both the `AzteMarket` and the `Aztebot-Infrastructure` repository folders)

 ### Notes
 At the moment, to propagate remote DB changes to the local dev environment, the `Infrastructure` submodule has to be updated manually when there are changes in the remote source (e.g. a new migration file).